gregTret/KrakenBot/readme.md

 <h3> Setup Instructions </h3>

-1) Install required Packages
+1) Install required Packages.
+Checkout https://pytorch.org/get-started/locally/ for the best Torch installation for your machine.
+Enabling Cuda (GPU) as your device is strongly recommended as it will make testing and training much more efficient.

 2) Run main.py for first time setup
-3) Add file(s) to the /data folder with your desired testing data.
+3) Add file(s) to the 'data' folder with your desired testing data.
 Run main.py to generate testing sets, run training and to generate a model.
-4) (Optional) The Generated data can be moved into the /tests directory and new data sets and models can be generated and tested against it.
+4) (Optional) The Generated data can be moved into the 'tests' directory and new data sets and models can be generated and tested against it.

 Required Python Packages